 The WestWorld celebration includes a kids' zone, the Jurassic 4th Dinosaur Encounter, pony rides, a petting zoo, the Mercer Rodeo, stunt dogs and more.
 The fireworks show begins at 9 p.m.

 General admission tickets start at $12 for children, $15 for adults.
 For more information, including VIP and fireworks-only ticket pricing, visit: Scottsdale4th.com.

 For those who enjoy a little water with their Fourth of July activities, Scottsdale’s four aquatic centers feature affordable public swims this holiday.

 The Cactus, Chaparral, Eldorado and McDowell Mountain Ranch centers will all be open July 4 for public and lap swimming, plus use of the fitness center.
 Regular pool admission fees apply.

-For more information on hours of operation and aquatic programs, call 480-312-POOL or visit ScottsdaleAZ.gov, search “aquatics.”
+Get more information here on hours of operation and aquatic programs or call 480-312-POOL.